Ryangendel/con/README.md

-# THis was updated in THE WEB BROWSWER
+# THis was updated in THE WEB BROWSWER with more changes